TypeRocket/docs/v5/cookies.md

 tr_cookie()->setTransient('redirect_data', $delete);
 ```

-*Note: Transient cookies must be deleted before any headers are sent.
-This is before anything is printed to the screen.*
+! **Note**: Transient cookies must be deleted before any headers are sent.
+This is before anything is printed to the screen.